Click Here To Schedule A Consultation

 Botox NYC & Botox Injections

-Botox NYC treatment is one of the most popular cosmetic treatments in the USA since being approved by the Federal Drug Administration (FDA) for the treatment of glabella wrinkles.
-In 2002 Botox injections were approved for cosmetic use after extensive clinical trials.
-Dr. Michele Green was one of the first Botox injectors and has been on the forefront of facial injections in her New York City Upper East Side cosmetic dermatology practice for over 25 years.
+Botox NYC treatment is one of the most popular cosmetic treatments in the USA since being approved by the U.S. Food and Drug Administration (FDA) for the treatment of glabella wrinkles.
+In 2002, Botox injections were approved for cosmetic use after extensive clinical trials.
+Dr. Michele Green was one of the first healthcare providers in NYC to offer cosmetic Botox injections and has been at the forefront of facial rejuvenation treatments in cosmetic dermatology for over 25 years.
 Dr. Green has been described as one of the best Botox injectors in NYC.

 Thanks to cosmetic injectables like Botox, Xeomin, Dysport, and other dermal filler products such as Sculptra, Restylane, and Juvederm Voluma, pan facial rejuvenation can be accomplished in a single treatment session.
 Botox was first developed and used by ophthalmologists to help treat poor eye muscle control.
-Quickly, the cosmetic benefits of Botox were discovered and it was its ability to make facial wrinkles disappear.
-Now, Botox is a household name with celebrities and stars having Botox treatments as part of their beauty secret.
-While there are many medspas and medical spas midtown in New York which offer free consultations and “bargain” Botox, Dr. Green offers experience and precision and the skills to have the most beautiful, best Botox results in her discreet Upper East Side NYC dermatology office.
+Quickly, the cosmetic benefits of Botox were discovered, and it could make facial wrinkles disappear.
+Now, Botox is a household name, with celebrities and stars having Botox treatments as part of their beauty secret.
+While there are many medspas and medical spas midtown in New York that offer free consultations and “bargain” Botox, Dr. Green provides experience, precision, and the skills to have the most beautiful, best Botox results in her discreet Upper East Side NYC dermatology office.

 What is Botox made of?: Botulinum Toxin

-Botox is an injectable medication that is derived from botulinum toxin type A. The toxin is produced by the bacterium Clostridium botulinum.
+Botox is an injectable medication that is derived from botulinum toxin type A. The bacterium Clostridium botulinum produces the toxin.
 Botox is manufactured by Allergan and comes in discreet vials of either 100 units or 50 units.
 The Clostridium botulinum type A neurotoxin complex contains Human Albumin and Sodium Chloride.

 Where does Botox come from?
 How is Botox made?